Cat and Dog Vaccination Services – Safe, Tailored Pet Vaccine Solutions

 Are there risks associated with vaccinating your dog?

-While vaccines are highly effective in protecting your dogs, some risks exist.
-Most side effects are mild, including temporary swelling, fever, or lethargy.
-These reactions are generally short-lived, indicating that the immune system is responding to the vaccine.
+While vaccines are highly effective in protecting your dog’s health, some risks do exist.
+Most side effects are mild and include temporary swelling, fever, or lethargy, signs that the immune system is responding appropriately.

 Why are adult dog vaccines still needed?